jinoraymundo-csb/dataopt/Week10/quiz03.md

 ```
 db = db.getSiblingDB('restaurant');

-var query01 = db.find();  // this is where you should write your answers to
+var query01 = db.restaurants.find();  // this is where you should write your answers to
 print(`Question 01: `);
 printjson(query01);

 ...

-var query10 = db.find();  // this is where you should write your answers to
+var query10 = db.restaurants.find();  // this is where you should write your answers to
 print(`Question 10: `);
 printjson(query10);
 ```